Power cut for half a million people and four die as worst storm in 100 years hits Crimea

 Oleg Kryuchkov, an adviser to the peninsula's Russian governor said 498,000 people in Crimea have been left without electricity due to the extreme weather, citing data from the Russian company Krymenergo, Ukrainska Pravda reports.

-Nine-metre-high waves crashed against the coast Astra reported, sweeping Russian military defences away and plunging towns and villages into darkness as the power system failed, TASS reported.
+Nine-metre-high waves crashed against the coast, Astra reported, sweeping Russian military defences away and plunging towns and villages into darkness as the power system failed, TASS reported.
 Houses facing the water in Simferopol were evacuated and hurricane winds in Sevastopol uprooted trees as well as tearing down billboards.
 Around 500,000 Crimea residents are facing power outages due to the stormy weather, Kryuchkov wrote on Telegram.

 "One person is missing and four others have been injured in a slew of hazardous weather events," Russia’s Emergency Ministry said, adding that its employees had been busy evacuating people from flooded houses all night.

 Greek meteorologists have named the storm “Bettina” and it is the latest in a string of extreme weather events to hit the Mediterranean basin this year.
-It follows on from tropical storm Daniel that killed around 10,000 people in Libya earlier this year after it burst a dam and washed the town of Derna in the middle of the night.
+It follows on from tropical storm Daniel that killed around 10,000 people in Libya earlier this year after it burst a dam and washed through the town of Derna in the middle of the night.

 The latest reports from the Russian Health Ministry say seven more people have been injured in the most recent bout of bad weather in Yevpatoriya in northwestern Crimea, of whom two have been hospitalised.

-"Due to the stormy weather, problems with electricity supplies were reported from the villages of Kotelnikovo, Poltavka, Krasnoznamenka, Petrovka, Voskhod, Muskatnoye, Pyatikhatka, Novopokrovka, Klepino, and Zarechnoye," Vasily Grabovan, head of the Krasnogvardeisky district administration, wrote on his Telegram channel.
+"Due to the stormy weather, problems with electricity supplies were reported from the villages of Kotelnikovo, Poltavka, Krasnoznamenka, Petrovka, Voskhod, Muskatnoye, Pyatikhatka, Novopokrovka, Klepino and Zarechnoye," Vasily Grabovan, head of the Krasnogvardeisky district administration, wrote on his Telegram channel.

-The weather service predicted heavy rains and gale-force winds of up to 40 metres a second.
 Some 200 people were evacuated from their homes in Yevpatoria.
-The head of Crimea Sergey Aksyonov said that a crisis centre had been set up due to deterioration of weather conditions, TASS reports.
+The head of Crimea, Sergey Aksyonov said that a crisis centre had been set up due to deterioration of weather conditions, TASS reports.

 A gale warning was issued in Crimea for November 25-27 due to heavy rains and stormy winds of up to 40 metres a second.